TickTeam/guide-tt/android_app/3_how_to_subscribe_other_calendar_service.md

-### How to subscribe other calendar service? <mark>[Pro only]</mark>
+### How to subscribe other calendar service?
+(Premium)

-1.Open TickTick on your android device.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Slide the screen to the right, and tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Security & Data” > “Subscribe Calendar”.
+3. Tap “Security & Data”, then tap “Subscribe Calendar”.

-4.Tap “Subscribe Calendar” in the “Subscribe Third-Party Calendar” section to enter a Calendar URL.
+4. Enable “Subscribe Calendar”, then tap "+ Add Account", then tap the calendar you want to subscribe to or tap "Add URL" to enter a Calendar URL.

 ![](thirdcalendar012.jpg)